Economics As If Values Mattered, part 1

-The West End Alliance of Ministers and Ministries initiated the development of the Community Land Coop of Cincinnati (a CLT); Black and white churches joined together to establish the Time of Jubilee CLT in Syracuse, New York;
+The West End Alliance of Ministers and Ministries initiated the development of the Community Land Co-op of Cincinnati (a CLT); Black and white churches joined together to establish the Time of Jubilee CLT in Syracuse, New York;

-There are now more than 100 CLTs across the country, and many individual coops or MHAs.
-Yet their numbers are still limited and most of this development takes place in low-income communities where the need is most urgent and where these models have obvious advantages over conventional marker or public sector options.
+There are now more than 100 CLTs across the country, and many individual coops orto MHAs.
+Yet their numbers are still limited and most of this development takes place in low-income communities where the need is most urgent and where these models have obvious advantages over conventional market or public sector options.

-Companion programs are now needed engages socially concerned property owners in every geographical and economic sector, to make it clear that the social mortgage is not a form of “second class ownership for the poor” but rather, a guiding principle for an equitable market.
+Companion programs are now needed to engage socially concerned property owners in every geographical and economic sector, to make it clear that the social mortgage is not a form of “second-class ownership for the poor” but, rather, a guiding principle for an equitable market.
 The new Equity Trust Fund (see box below) is designed to be a vehicle for this commitment.
-It invites gifts from the social appreciation in proper value and gifts of property to be used to meet the needs of those who are disenfranchised or disadvantaged by the same market that gives current owners a windfall profit.
+It invites gifts from the social appreciation in property value and gifts of property, to be used to meet the needs of those who are disenfranchised or disadvantaged by the same market that gives current owners a windfall profit.

 The Equity Trust Fund is unique.
 There are many conservation organizations that solicit land gifts, but this program addresses human needs as well.
-It does draw inspiration, however, from the Bhoodan/Gramdan (“land gift/village gift”) movement of Gandhi’s successor.
-Vinoba Bhave and Javaprakash Narayan in India in the 1950s.
-While that effort failed co meet its ambitious goal of providing for poor landless peasants.
-It did redistribute more than a million acres, achieving more than any government program.
+It does draw inspiration, however, from the Bhoodan/Gramdan (“land gift/village gift”) movement of Gandhi’s successor, Vinoba Bhave, and Jayaprakash Narayan in India in the 1950s.
+While that effort failed to meet its ambitious goal of providing for every landless peasant, it did redistribute more than a million acres, achieving more than any government program.

 The purposes of the Equity Trust Fund are educational and political, as well as financial.
 It is designed to focus public attention on basic questions of property and equity as participants go beyond traditional charity to reform their own economic relationships.

-Of course, CLTs and Equity Pledges alone cannot equal the volume of need, but they can play a role in developing a political constituency for properly reform.
+Of course, CLTs and Equity Pledges alone cannot equal the volume of need, but they can play a role in developing a political constituency for property reform.
 In Gandhi’s conception, social change has three dimensions: personal commitment, the “constructive program,” and political campaigns.
-CLTs. coops.
+CLTs. co-ops.
 MHAs—this emerging “third path” between the strictly public and private—represent our constructive program.